 Good news is that the Berlin state recently passed an anti-discrimination law prohibiting discrimination and enabling victims of discrimination the ability to hold guilty parties accountable for their actions.

 Loads of people apply for jobs in Berlin.
 While there are success stories – some people find jobs within days or weeks, even fielding multiple offers.
-For others, it’s not so easy.
-Some apply for countless jobs and get no interviews.
-Some score lots of interviews but still don’t land a job.
-Some never find a job at all and aren’t able to stay in Berlin, as time runs out and they’re forced to return home.
+For others, as mentioned above, it’s not so easy.
+Some apply for countless jobs for which they are qualified and still get no interviews.
+Some score loads of interviews but somehow still don’t land a job.
+Some never find a job at all and aren’t able to stay in Berlin, as time and money runs out and they’re forced to return home.

 Recommended reading: Our cost of living in Berlin post to help you plan a monthly budget for your Berlin life.